s-kay/Midtown/README.md

 # Midtown
-Midtown contains a java file
+Midtown contains a simple java file that checks for vacant rooms in a hotel.